tanya-jp/lab-website/index.md

 # Cognitive computational neuroscience of speech recognition

-We study the neural basis of language and speech.
+We study the neural basis of language and speech, using computational models and brain data.

-When humans listen to speech,
-the acoustic signal that enters the ears is a complex pattern of air pressure fluctuations.
-Yet, listeners intuitively and almost instantaneously experience meaning in these sounds.
-Our research focuses on the transformations that happen in the brain to enable this.
-We also develop novel methods that allow us to study this, primarily with M/EEG.
+We also develop methods and tools for neural data analysis.

 {% include section.html %}